AD Architecture

 let prog = compile(&graph);

-let values = prog.eval(&runtime_inputs);This separation is deliberate:
+let values = prog.run(&runtime_inputs);This separation is deliberate:

-- transforms stay fragment-based
+- transforms stay graph-based

 - compile stays backend-oriented